ctanveer/fullstackopen-2021/part1/courseinfo/README.md

 # Part 1

-## Part 1.1
+## Ex 1.1 - 1.2

-Refactored the application code to three new components: Header, Content and Total.
+Refactored the application code to new components: Header, Content,Total and Part.

-## Part 1.2
+## Ex 1.3 - 1.5

-Further refactored the Content component to a Part component, which renders the name and number of exercises.
+Program modified with objects into array.
+Variable and components modified accordingly to ensure functionaity is ok